ccharon/stardew-valley-mod-hardwood-at-carpenter/README.md

 based on:
 https://github.com/IrregularPorygon/SMAPIGenericShopMod/tree/master/GenericShopExtender

-which is a lot more configureable, but i only needed hardwood! :P
+which is a lot more configureable, but i only needed hardwood and i wanted it to be in the list right after regular wood! :P